freeside/Freeside/fs_selfservice/wordpress/README.txt

 Usage:

-See the included example_login.php, process_login.php, example_selfservice.php
+See the included example_login.php, process_login.php, process_login.php,
-and view_invoice.php files.
+example_selfservice.php and view_invoice.php files.
 These files perform a self-service login and display a basic landing page.
-To use, copy them to the wordpress content directory (or a subdirectory), and point your browser to example_login.php
+To use, copy them and the elements/ subdirectory to the wordpress content directory (or a subdirectory) and point your browser to example_login.php

 For full API documentation including all available functions, their arguments and return data, see